Eligibility and Application Requirements

 DECISION-MAKING PROCESS

-Due to the number of qualified applications and the limited amount of funds, NYFA uses a two-step award process.
+Due to the large number of qualified applications and the limited amount of funds, NYFA uses a two-step award process.

 A NOTE ON PRIVACY